 The five pillars of the Centre will be biomechanics, physiology, psychology, nutrition as well as strength and conditioning.

-The Centre will identify strengths and weaknesses so that an individual development programme (IDP) can be designed through an inter-collaborative approach by a team of sports practitioners, performance coaches and researchers.
+The Centre will identify strengths and weaknesses so that an individual development programme (IDP) can be designed through an inter-collaborative approach by a multi-disciplinary team of sport-specific and performance coaches, sports science and medical practitioners as well as researchers.

 The team will provide evidence-based interventions to the athletes to improve performance.